bhk/rio/concepts.md

 languages and interpreted.
 Another is that between statically-typed and dynamically-typed languages.
 And there is the [high-level versus low-level](#high-level-versus-low-level) gap.
-Each side of these divides has its plusses and minuses, making them more or less suitable to solving different problems.
-And some languages have thei own unique tricks, or killer features, such as language designed for use in a [build system ](#build-system).
+Each side of these divides has its pluses and minuses, making them more or less suitable to solving different problems.
+And some languages have their own unique tricks, or killer features, such as languages designed for use in [build systems](#build-systems).

 Hopefully a language will be able to bridge these divides and provide the best of both worlds.